rappasoft/laravel-livewire-tables/docs/misc/actions.md

 ### setActionsRight

-Displays the Actions above the Toolbar, justified to the right
+Displays the Actions justified to the right

 ```php
     public function configure(): void